Manual Machining

 A T-shaped opening running the length of a machine worktable.
 T-slots allow operators to use workholding devices during machining processes.

-A manual milling machine whose spindle is perpendicular to the floor and machine worktable.
-Vertical column and knee milling machines are more common than horizontal mills.
+A manual mill with a spindle that is perpendicular to the floor and machine worktable.
+The vertical column and knee mill, or milling machine, is more common than the horizontal mill.

 vise